Security co-operation, China to dominate Biden's talks with Japan's Kishida | Politics

 Security co-operation, China to dominate Biden's talks with Japan's Kishida

+U.S. national security adviser Jake Sullivan and his Japanese counterpart Akiba Takeo set the agenda on Thursday when they spoke about their respective approaches to North Korea, China and economic issues in the Indo-Pacific, the White House said.
+"Sullivan underscored concern about the possibility of further Russian aggression in Ukraine, and the two concurred on the importance of solidarity in signaling to Moscow the strong, united response that would result from any attack," a White House statement said.

-"We should expect their discussion to focus on practical measures to deter and defend against destabilising behavior, whether from North Korea or in hotspots like the Taiwan Strait and the South and East China Seas," added Russel, who was the top U.S. diplomat for Asia under President Barack Obama.
-China has stepped up military and diplomatic pressure to assert its sovereignty over democratic Taiwan, an island it claims as "sacred" territory.
+Daniel Russel, the top U.S. diplomat for Asia under former President Barack Obama and now with Asia Society Policy Institute, said the two-plus-two meeting showed Washington and Tokyo were on the same wavelength.
+"We should expect their discussion to focus on practical measures to deter and defend against destabilising behavior, whether from North Korea or in hot spots like the Taiwan Strait and the South and East China Seas," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)